 To sum up, user experience writing is a general term, while user interface writing represents a specific term.
-However, we often use the expressions UX writing and UI writing as synonyms.
+However, many of us tend to use the expressions “UX writing” and “UI writing” as if they were synonyms.

-What is the goal of UX copy
+What is the goal of UX copy?

-- Why the product responds in a particular way
+- Why the product responds in a particular way;

-- What’s the next step in the task
+- What’s the next step in the task.

 UX writing must ANSWER their questions and GUIDE them through tasks.
 This conversation is the core of UX writing.UX Writing Fundamentals, UX Writing Collective

-If the UX copy (microcopy) manages to answer the users’ questions and guide them through the task, that’s how you can avoid two “evils”, known as two F’s of UX writing:
+If the UX copy manages to answer the users’ questions and guide them through the task, that way we avoid two “evils”, known as “two F’s of UX writing”:

 - Friction is any factor that makes a task difficult or makes the user feel confused.

-- Instructions and on-tool information (first-use content, contextual help, and other pieces of information)
+- Instructions and on-tool information (first-use content, contextual help, and other pieces of information);

-- Dialogue boxes, CTAs, and buttons (interaction interstitials and promotions)
+- Dialogue boxes, CTAs, and buttons (interaction interstitials and promotions);

-- Legal notices
+- Legal notices;

-- Notifications, alerts, and errors
+- Notifications, alerts, and errors;

-- Lists and forms
+- Lists and forms.

 Besides, mid-to-high level UX writers also create content for chatbots and voice-based interactions.

-- Copywriting helped you discover the benefits of opening Pandora’s box.
+- On the other hand, with the help of copywriting, you can discover the benefits of opening a “digital Pandora’s box”.